jcchapster/GP-Tweaks/readme.txt

 FOOTER - modify the following footer settings:
 NOTE: The default copyright in footer is REMOVED by activation of the GP Tweaks plugin.
-Hide / Unhide Footer via CSS.
+Hide / Unhide via CSS.
 Add text / HTML to the footer.
 Change text color.
 Change link and visited link text color.